Understanding Dental Implants vs Veneers

 Dental implants are titanium or ceramic posts that are surgically implanted into the jawbone, unlike dentures or bridges, which rest on top of the gums.
 The posts are then used to anchor custom-made crowns, replacing the missing teeth.
 They can replace just one tooth, several teeth, or an entire arch, and are designed to last a lifetime with proper care.
 Not only do dental implants look and feel like natural teeth, but they can also help prevent bone loss related to missing teeth.

 Depending on the type of dental implant procedure is done in two stages.
 First, the post is surgically implanted.
-The recipient will have to wait several weeks for the implant to fuse to the jawbone, and then the second part of the procedure can be completed – attaching the crown.
+The recipient will have to wait several weeks for the implant to fuse to the jawbone, and then the second part of the procedure can be completed, attaching the crown.
+After osseointegration is complete, an abutment is placed on top of the titanium post to support the crown.

 Restored Aesthetics & Confidence: Dental implants not only replace teeth, but also restore your ability to smile and eat confidently.
 With a brand-new smile, you can enjoy the freedom to laugh, eat, and connect with renewed self-assurance.